 On June 27, 1996, following international competitive bidding by the Privatisation Commission Government of Pakistan (the “Privatisation Commission”), the Company was privatised.
 At the time of privatisation and following privatisation, WAPDA divested 36% of its shareholding in the Company to the strategic investor.
 In August 2013, the strategic investor sold its entire shareholding in the Company to local corporate entities and individuals.

-In February 2005, the Privatisation Commission (on behalf of WAPDA) sold another 18% of WAPDA shareholding in the Company to the General Public.
-On April 18, 2005 the Company was formally listed on the Pakistan Stock Exchange (formerly the Karachi Stock Exchange, the Lahore Stock Exchange and the Islamabad Stock Exchange).
+In February 2005, the Privatisation Commission (on behalf of WAPDA) sold another 18% of WAPDA shareholding in the Company to the General Public and the Company became listed.
+The Company is currently listed on the Pakistan Stock Exchange.

 |Live from PSX